rfaulhaber/forcedata/README.md

 - [ ] Generate bash / zsh completions
 - [ ] Write GoDoc
 - [ ] Write install script

-## Contributing
-If you find a bug, please open an issue on this repo describing your issue, the error you're receiving, and the command that is giving you the error.
-If you'd like to the development of this program, please fork this repo and open a pull request.
-Please run a `go fmt` on your project and make sure that the test suite passes.

 ## License
 This program is freely distributed under the MIT license with the hope that it